Someone is negligent for a slip and fall in California when he or she:

 An example of negligent behavior is a grocery store not putting out “Caution: Wet Floor” signs after they wash the floor since a wet floor is a dangerous condition.

 Plaintiffs are generally entitled to recover all compensatory damages that result from a defendant’s negligence.

-Compensatory damages can include (but are not limited to):
+Compensatory damages for an injury claim can include (but are not limited to):

 In very rare cases a plaintiff might be entitled to punitive damages in a California slip and fall lawsuit.

 Examples of situations in which punitive damages for a slip and fall might be recoverable include: